 Owl Symbol of Wisdom

 Owls are both great thinkers and hunters; they prefer to plan their own strategies rather than use violence.
 The idea that the owl is a symbol of wisdom comes from ancient Greece.
 The ancient Greeks respected the goddess of wisdom, Athena, whose symbol was the owl.
 Therefore, since centuries ago, the owl has become a symbol of wisdom, learning and wisdom-even a prophecy.
 Today, we associate owls with intelligence and learning-jewelry wearing this logo is a common gift for graduates.
 The Greeks were also responsible for marking the owl as a symbol of wealth because they used this pattern on the coin.

 Owl as a Symbol of Protector

 Some cultures also view owls as a kind of protector against injury and bad luck.
 Owl feathers used to be used to fend off demons.
-The symbolism and tradition of the Celtic owl portray it as a warrior and guardian of honor.
+The symbolism and tradition of the owl in Viking culture is a warrior and guardian of honor.
 According to the Celtics, it was the wisdom of the Owl Warrior that gave it the right to understand the path of the underworld.

 Is Owl Jewelry Bad Luck?

 Owls play an important role in American Indian culture.
 The meaning and story behind the owl vary from tribe to tribe.
 Most commonly, the stories told by owl legends often involve death, transformation, and rebirth.
 Native American owl means a unique combination of wisdom and death.
 They believe that this intelligent creature is the guardian of sacred knowledge.
 The owl is a harbinger of truth, especially a harbinger of self.